Leadership Academy FAQs

-No, there is no fee associated with the Leadership Academy.
+No, there is no fee associated with the Leadership Academy for MBA members.

 Q. What is the purpose of the Leadership Academy?

 The purpose of the Leadership Academy is to develop and nurture future leaders within the MBA who will continue to give back to the bar and the greater community.
 The Leadership Academy helps participants understand how to lead from many perspectives, including how to lead from behind, and how to be compassionate, open-minded and thoughtful leaders.

-We wish to increase the number of these kinds of leaders in private, non-profit and governmental organizations, and at the local, state and national levels of government.
-At the same time, we are seeking to grow and encourage more diversity within bar leadership.
-Now more than ever we believe the bar needs lawyers from a variety of backgrounds with integrity, character and compassion, who share the desire to be leaders at their firms and in their communities, give back to the profession and the world around them, build coalitions, and inspire others to act.
+The MBA wishes to increase the number of these kinds of leaders in private, non-profit and governmental organizations, and at the local, state and national levels of government.
+At the same time, the MBA is seeking to grow and encourage more diversity within bar leadership.
+Now more than ever the MBA believes the bar needs lawyers from a variety of backgrounds with integrity, character and compassion, who share the desire to be leaders at their firms and in their communities, give back to the profession and the world around them, build coalitions, and inspire others to act.

 Q. What types of candidates are you looking for?

-Ideally we're looking for lawyers who have a passion for leadership who have already, in some way, demonstrated leadership or taken on responsibilities through volunteer work at bar associations or in the community.
-We are seeking lawyers who have aspirations of leadership not only at the bar and in their firms, but also people who want to be engaged civically.
+Ideally the MBA is looking for lawyers who have a passion for leadership who have already, in some way, demonstrated leadership or taken on responsibilities through volunteer work at bar associations or in the community.
+The MBA is seeking lawyers who have aspirations of leadership not only at the bar and in their firms, but also people who want to be engaged civically.
 The Leadership Academy is ideally suited for individuals who really want to give back to society in important ways, such as becoming members of a board of directors or creating new pro bono programs.